FeatureToggleStudy/halfpipe-docs/content/performance/_index.md

 If you are using the [`docker-compose`](/manifest#docker-compose) task, you can use a cache, similar to the worker cache, except that this cache is shared between all workers and scoped per team.

-The cache dir is: `/var/halfpipe/shared-cache` available to mount as a volume in the docker compose file.
+The cache dir `/var/halfpipe/shared-cache` is available to mount as a volume in the docker compose file.

-Right now this is the most performant cache solutions for build artifacts, because the cache is persistent also over worker restarts.
+Right now this is the most performant cache solutions for build artifacts, because the cache is also persistent over worker restarts.

 ```yaml
 version: '3'